zerreat/web-crawler-api/README.md

 * Depth values that are too large will result in limited crawling, depending on the website's structure and accessibility.

+## Frontend (User Interface)
+The application also includes a simple frontend interface built with HTML, CSS, and JavaScript, allowing users to easily interact with the API.
+* Submit Form: Users can submit the URL and depth using the web form, and see a loading indicator while the crawl is in progress.
+* Download Links: Once the crawling process is completed, a download link is provided to retrieve the crawled_links.json file.

+## Frontend File Structure:

+* HTML: Provides the structure and layout of the web interface.
+* CSS: Defines the styling, including responsive design for mobile devices.
+* JavaScript: Implements AJAX functionality to submit the form without reloading the page, displays a loading spinner, and handles the abort button.

 ## License

-**This project is licensed under the MIT License - see the LICENSE file for details.**
+**This project is licensed under the MIT License - see the `LICENSE` file for details.**

-### Key Enhancements:
+## Key Enhancements:
 - **Introduction**: Added a bit more context about why the tool is useful.
 - **Installation**: Slightly clarified steps.
 - **Error Handling**: Mentioned how the API handles errors, which shows that the project has some robustness.
 - **License**: Added a license section (optional, depending on whether you want to include a license).

-With these additions, your README will be more informative, professional, and comprehensive, making it easier for potential reviewers (the company) to understand the value of your project.
-Let me know if you'd like further adjustments!